GoogleCloudPlatform/avocano/client/README.md

 ### Deploy Avocart version

 Before executing the root `setup.sh` script to deploy your version of Avocart, assign the `_PURCHASE_MODE` substitution with value `cart`in [`provisioning/client.cloudbuild.yaml`](/provisioning/client.cloudbuild.yaml) and [`provisioning/client-image.cloudbuild.yaml`](/provisioning/client-image.cloudbuild.yaml)

+ ## FAQs

+ 1. If you are not seeing your changes reflected, either manually remove your browser cache or open your browser in incognito mode.